barigyasi/DreadHead-Game/README.md

-# Urban Legends: Rise of the Streets 🎨🌆
+# Urban Legends: DREADHEAD 🎨🌆

-Welcome to "Urban Legends: Rise of the Streets," an exciting street art and culture RPG game set in a vibrant urban landscape.
+Welcome to "Urban Legends: DREADHEAD," an exciting street art and culture RPG game set in a vibrant urban landscape.
 Join Gyasi, a young artist, as he embarks on a quest to uncover the secrets of the streets and protect his community.

 🎮 **Game Overview:**
 - **Platform**: Solana Blockchain